-For large energy users For distributed energy users For smart technology providers For vulnerable customers For local communities Price signals for electricity network usage may be derived from more market- based mechanisms rather than forward-looking charges, as at present.
+For large energy users Price signals for electricity network usage may be derived from more market based mechanisms rather than forward-looking charges, as at present.
 The difference in costs between network charges at high and low periods may drive large energy users to flatten out their energy consumption or shift their consumption in time.
 There will be clear routes to directly benefit from altering consumption patterns.
 Flexibility is valued as a service and the response created by demand turn up or down may be valuable.
 Users may be drawn to different areas due to more beneficial network access charges.
 Access to NETSO stacking.
-The ability to bid for transmission balancing services is available to more market participants.
+For distributed energy users The ability to bid for transmission balancing services is available to more market participants.
 Secondary trading markets for distribution network capacity may be created, allowing customers to trade their network access peer to peer.
 Flexibility is valued as a service and the response created by generation turn up or down may be valuable.
 Certain areas of the network will become unattractive for new build generation, particularly if the existing generation is increasing distribution network costs.
 Access to NETSO stacking.
-Networks will be seeking non-traditional alternatives that are able to provide new capacity or maintain existing equipment quicker and more economically than the traditional reinforcement or network build solutions.
+For smart technology providers Networks will be seeking non-traditional alternatives that are able to provide new capacity or maintain existing equipment quicker and more economically than the traditional reinforcement or network build solutions.
 Communications between parts of the energy infrastructure will become more critical than ever before.
 Data will drive decisions and have an increased importance.
-The number and length of interruptions will continue to decrease, providing customers with an even higher reliability supply.
+For vulnerable customers The number and length of interruptions will continue to decrease, providing customers with an even higher reliability supply.
 Smart metering will allow customers to see their usage in real time.
 Structured tariffs will incentivise off-peak usage.
-The definition of off-peak usage.
 The definition of off-peak usage will vary depending on the make-up of adjacent network load.
 There will be greater roles for social landlords in helping vulnerable customers to participate.
 Access to NETSO stacking.
-Stronger locational signals for distribution network charges may result in demand or generation being attracted to a specific location due to the complementary nature of the existing customers connected to the network.
+For local communities Stronger locational signals for distribution network charges may result in demand or generation being attracted to a specific location due to the complementary nature of the existing customers connected to the network.
 Local communities may be able to structure new markets and provide local investment opportunities in new assets, resources or services.
 Access to NETSO stacking.